RosterElf Logo

 Timesheet approval Direct supervisors Set approval limits, spot-check periodically

-Leave request approval Line managers Ensure coverage requirements are met
+Leave request approval Line managers Ensure coverage requirements are met before approving

-First-level performance feedback Team leaders Escalate formal performance issues
+First-level performance feedback Team leaders Escalate formal performance issues to management

-Record maintenance Admin staff Maintain confidentiality protocols
+Employee record maintenance Admin staff Maintain strict confidentiality protocols

-Termination decisions: Legal risk, unfair dismissal exposure
+Termination decisions: Legal risk — unfair dismissal exposure under Fair Work Act

-Formal disciplinary action: Procedural requirements, legal implications
+Formal disciplinary action: Procedural requirements and legal implications

-Pay rate changes: Budget control, equity considerations
+Pay rate changes: Budget control and equity considerations

-Grievance investigations: Impartiality, confidentiality requirements
+Grievance investigations: Impartiality and confidentiality requirements

-Policy changes: Strategic alignment, compliance implications
+Policy changes: Strategic alignment and compliance implications

-Employment contracts: Legal binding nature, terms negotiation
+Employment contracts: Legal binding nature and terms negotiation

-Step-by-Step delegation guide
+6-step delegation guide

 Step 1